 Champagne can be a smashing mixer, as the French 75 goes to show.
 From New Year’s Eve parties to Christmas celebrations – or simply to infuse your day with a little luxury – the following tips will help you make the perfect French 75.

+The French 75 is one of those timeless serves that – even a century on – has lost none of its poise and elegance.
+Perfect for holidays and festive occasions, this gin and Champagne cocktail perfectly encapsulates everyday decadence.
 Even better: despite its air of refinement, the French 75 is also simple and straightforward to make.
 Just brush up on the following tips and tricks and you’ll soon be a master of the serve.